Efficient presolving methods for the influence maximization problem: Acknowledgments

 \section{Acknowledgments}

-The works of S.-J. Chen and Y.-H. Dai were supported in part by the Chinese NSF grants (Nos.
+The works of S.-J. Chen and Y.-H. Dai were supported in part by the National Natural Science Foundation of China (Nos.
 12021001, 11991021, 11991020, and 11971372), the National Key R$\&$D Program of China (Nos.
 2021YFA1000300 and 2021YFA1000301), and the Strategic Priority Research Program of Chinese Academy of Sciences (No. XDA27000000).
-The work of W.-K. Chen was supported in part by the Chinese NSF grants (No. 12101048) and Beijing Institute of Technology Research Fund Program for Young Scholars.
-The work of J.-H. Yuan and H.-S. Zhang were supported in part by the Chinese NSF grants (No. 12171052).
+The work of W.-K. Chen was supported in part by the National Natural Science Foundation of China (No. 12101048) and Beijing Institute of Technology Research Fund Program for Young Scholars.
+The work of J.-H. Yuan and H.-S. Zhang were supported in part by the National Natural Science Foundation of China (No. 12171052).